Welcome to CITYlab!

 Is it small-scale?

-We are reviewing project submissions on an ongoing basis.
+We review project submissions on an ongoing basis.